stellar/go/services/bifrost/README.md

   * `rpc_user` (default empty) - username for RPC server (if any)
   * `rpc_pass` (default empty) - password for RPC server (if any)
   * `testnet` (default `false`) - set to `true` if you're testing bifrost in ethereum
+  * `minimum_value_btc` - minimum transaction value in BTC that will be accepted by Bifrost, everything below will be ignored.
 * `ethereum`
   * `master_public_key` - master public key for bitcoin keys derivation (read more in [BIP-0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki))
   * `rpc_server` - URL of [geth](https://github.com/ethereum/go-ethereum) >= 1.7.1 RPC server
   * `network_id` - network ID (`3` - Ropsten testnet, `1` - live Ethereum network)
+  * `minimum_value_eth` - minimum transaction value in ETH that will be accepted by Bifrost, everything below will be ignored.
 * `stellar`
   * `issuer_public_key` - public key of the assets issuer or hot wallet,
   * `signer_secret_key` - issuer's secret key if only one instance of Bifrost is deployed OR [channel](https://www.stellar.org/developers/guides/channels.html)'s secret key if more than one instance of Bifrost is deployed.
 Signer's sequence number will be consumed in transaction's sequence number.